At least 1 dead, 2 injured in Houston area chemical plant fire

 Breaking News Emails

-At least one person is dead and two injured from a chemical plant fire on the outskirts of Houston, Texas, officials said.
+At least one person is dead and two injured in a chemical plant fire on the outskirts of Houston, officials said.

-The blaze at the KMCO plant was caused by the colorless flammable gas Isobutylene and broke out around 11 a.m.
+The blaze at the KMCO plant was caused by a fire in a tank of colorless flammable gas isobutylene and broke out around 11 a.m.
 Tuesday, according to the Harris County Sheriff's Office.

 Authorities asked everyone within a mile radius of the plant to shelter in place.

 Students at all nearby Sheldon Independent School District campuses were not permitted to leave school buildings, according to the district.
-Harris County Emergency Management also announced a 1-mile no-fly zone above the plant.
+The Harris County Emergency Management also announced a 1-mile "no-fly" zone above the plant.